gbif/model-material/nmnh-smithsonian/README.md

+# National Museum of Natural History, Smithsonian Institution, Washington DC USA

+## Contributors
+   - Holly Little, Informatics Specialist, Paleobiology Department, https://orcid.org/0000-0001-7909-4166
+   - Beth Gamble, Senior Systems Analyst, Informatics and Data Science Center - Digital Stewardship Team
+   - Ducky Nguyen, Data Analyst, Informatics and Data Science Center - Digital Stewardshipt Team

-Our data set includes the following:
+## Our data set includes the following:
    -	Paleobiology specimens (special thanks to Holly for her work as it helped us tremendously with other data)
    -	A single collecting event that resulted in specimens and genetic samples owned by different departments
    -	Locality records with historical data, multiple locations, qualifiers, etc.

-Model Questions resulting from mapping work:
+## Model Questions resulting from mapping work:

 1. In Taxon table why wouldn’t accepted_scientific_name be an accepted_taxon_id and have it link to a taxon record?